-So peaceful and tranquil, being in Luang Prabang is like going back in time!
-With lantern-lit streets, Indochinese architecture, French villas and the Mekong River, Luang Prabang is a place where I wish I can stay forever.
+So peaceful and tranquil, being in Luang Prabang (Laos) is like going back in time!
+With lantern-lit streets, Indochinese architecture, French villas and the Mekong River – Luang Prabang is a place where you wish you can stay forever.

 Most of the time I rode a bicycle, speeding through the city and passing motor-bikes, tuk-tuks and racing with the school children.
 Or walking through the streets and visiting the temples here.